Latham Raspberry fruit

 A very hardy, disease-resistant variety producing red fruit with great aroma and flavor for freezing, canning and pies; raspberries require careful placement in the landscape, a specific pruning regimen and protection from birds

-Latham Raspberry is a small shrub that is commonly grown for its edible qualities.
+Latham Raspberry is a small shrub that is typically grown for its edible qualities.
 It produces red heart-shaped berries which are usually ready for picking in mid summer.
 The berries have a sweet taste and a juicy texture.

 The berries are most often used in the following ways: